Brent-Tucker/mysqlHttpApi/README.md

 1. OpenResty has been installed under /usr/local/openresty, please refer to http://www.openresty.org/ for details.

-2. Redis has been installed and without authentication settings.
+2. MySQL has been installed.

 ## Usage: